MattHulse/WorkflowyDailyNoteGenerator/README.md

 # WorkflowyDailyNoteGenerator
-Script to generate a year's worth of WorkFlowy daily notes, organized by year and month.
+Script to generate a year's worth of WorkFlowy daily notes, using official WorkFlowy dates as bullet titles, organized by year and month.